-Activated Charcoal and other Natural Teeth Care trends - What works?
+Do Activated Charcoal and other Natural Teeth Care Trends Work?

-The “natural teeth care" movement is growing - especially among millennials and celebrities.
+The “natural teeth care" movement is growing - especially among millennials, influencers and celebrities.
 There’s lots of new information for us to absorb and dozens of new products hitting the market, such as;

-Activated Charcoal Toothpaste: said to be an effective solution to removing surface stains on teeth.
+Activated Charcoal Toothpaste: claims to be an effective solution to removing surface stains on teeth.

 Coconut Oil Pulling: Used to clean bacteria from the mouth in the hopes of alleviating bad breathe and slowing tooth decay.

-Natural Whitening Solutions: claim to whiten teeth without “chemical” agents.
+Natural Whitening Solutions: Claims to whiten teeth without “chemical” agents.
 These range from vinegar, lemon juice and baking soda.

-Natural Teeth Whitening seems to be a bust.
+Natural Teeth Whitening doesn’t seem to work.
 Be especially wary of therapies that call for lemon juice, apple cider vinegar or other acidic substances to be put on teeth - the acid can wear down enamel and over time can actually damage your teeth.
 We still recommend professional whitening solutions - like our Philips ZOOM line of products.
 It's the best way to truly whiten teeth.